jadecobra/python_tdd_exercises/source/exceptions/ModuleNotFoundError.rst

 * :ref:`how to make a Python test driven development environment manually`
 * :ref:`what a Python module is<what is a module?>`

-In both chapters

-* I ran ``python3 -m unittest`` to see the test fail
-* I ran ``python3 -m unittest`` every time I made a change until the test passed
-* I will run ``python3 -m unittest`` again when I add any code, to make sure tests that passed before do not fail and that the new code I add does what I want

-This means I have to run ``python3 -m unittest`` for each part of the :ref:`Test Driven Development Cycle<what is the Test Driven Development Cycle?>` or any time there is a code change.

-I do not want to type ``python3 -m unittest`` again, I want the computer to do it for me. :ref:`Would you like to see how to run tests automatically?<how to run tests automatically>`
+:ref:`Would you like to see how to run tests automatically?<how to run tests automatically>`

 ----